Regan West

-Regan West (born 27 April 1979) is a former New Zealand-born Irish cricketer.
-He played for the Central Districts and the Wellington in the State Championship in New Zealand.
+Regan West (born 27 April 1979) is a New Zealand-born former Irish international cricketer.
+He played for Central Districts and Wellington in the State Championship in New Zealand.
 He bowled left-arm, either fast-medium or slow left arm orthodox, batted left-handed.
 Despite being born in New Zealand, West qualified to play for Ireland in late 2008 and made his first appearance for the team the same year.
 In 2011, West, at the age of 31, announced his retirement due to an injury to his left shoulder; his last match for Ireland was in August 2009.

 Career

 New Zealand

 Although he would later qualify for Ireland and represent them in international cricket, West began his professional cricketing career in New Zealand, the country of his birth.
 He made his first-class debut on 22 March 1997, aged 17.
 In the match, he represented Central Districts in a match against Northern Districts.
 Though he did not bat, West was line up to come in at number seven.
 He took 1 wicket in the match for 38 runs (1/38), that of Matthew Hart.

 West's first taste of international cricket came in early 1998 when he represented New Zealand Under-19s in the Under-19 Cricket World Cup.
 He played all of his six Youth ODIs in the tournament.
 During the World Cup, he played alongside people such as James Franklin who went on to represent New Zealand in Tests and ODIs.
 From the 1996/97 season to the 2004/05 season, West played 13 first-class matches for Central Districts, scoring 211 runs at an average of 16.23 with a highest score of 44, and took 25 wickets at an average of 43.48.
 He also played one match for Wellington in the 2000/01 season, but went wicketless in the match.